The show in Sydney this September will see FCSI’s Asia Pacific Division play a leading role, reports Heather Cant

 Fine Food Australia eagerly prepares for its annual show in Sydney, taking place on 9 – 12 September 2019.
 The event presents an exciting opportunity for exhibitors, which will include FCSI members, offering the chance to launch new products, raise profiles and inspire and educate their market.

 FCSI at the forefront

 In the forthcoming Q3 print edition of Foodservice Consultant magazine, chair of FCSI’s Asia Pacific Division (ADP), Mario Sequeira FCSI, explains the important role that the Society will play at this year’s show.
-This includes hosting an industry networking breakfast and FCSI Professional members judging the Innovative Equipment Awards.
+This includes hosting an industry networking breakfast (the invitation to attend is here: FCSI Breakfast Networking Invitation 9 September’19) and FCSI Professional members judging the Innovative Equipment Awards.

 Silver Chef of the 2018 show, Ken Burgin, was keen to highlight that “Fine Food has a very strong educational commitment as well”.